Mariam262/My-University-Projects/README.md

 ◼  **Project Name 1 :** Android Studio Project

-◼ **Description:**  Me and my team has worked to develop a mobile application called Ice Cream Parlor to make it easier for customers to order online.It entails searching online and landing on a website that offers customers services that allow them to add multiple ice creams to their carts.
+◼ **Description:**  A mobile application project - Ice Cream Parlor to make it easier for customers to order online.It entails searching online and landing on a website that offers customers services that allow them to add multiple ice creams to their carts.
 They can also adjust the quantities when they choose the ice cream they desire.

 ◼ **Installation:** Install Android Studio in your computers from here ▶️ https://developer.android.com/studio ◀️ and then run this project.
 Ensure that Gradle and SDK sync with your Android Studio SDK version if not then update the Android Studio.